 MDRD offers a number of methods for resolving disputes:

 - Confidential staff-supervised mediation (Section 208 and 224 disputes);

 - Informal common carrier complaints (Section 208 disputes).
-Note: Consumer informal complaints against common carriers (including informal complaints filed by most business consumers), as well as all Open Internet informal complaints, should be filed with the Consumer and Governmental Affairs Bureau;
+Note: Consumer informal complaints against common carriers (including informal complaints filed by most business consumers) should be filed with the Consumer and Governmental Affairs Bureau;

 - Formal common carrier complaints (Section 208 disputes);